lkemery/Nepe/README.md

 Balazar in cave lost bag of holding, has Nepe's cloak and Aspens staff

-find's Nepe's Lute
+Found's Nepe's Lute
 Edge of the stream, with Aspens cloak and and missing my bracelet.
-I find the bag of holding.
+Nepe find the bag of holding.
 I start walking back towards the Great Elm tree.
 Aspen missing bracelet and cloak, she finds balazars weapons.

-Killed a Berzerker and add great axe added to bag of holding

-Aspen and Nepe Meet up and find Varys and Sarlel
+Killed a Berzerker and add great axe added to bag of holding Aspen and Nepe Meet up and find Varys and Sarlel
 Hen egg size garnet, amethyst, aquamarine, pink tourmaline, ...., ....

-Boat Use: Shrimpkin - row open fold
+- Boat Use: Shrimpkin - row open fold
 Picking up crystal quarts
 Small stack of uncut gems.

 Took a short Rest
 ```

 </details>

 ### April 4
 <details>
 <summary> Looking for Selune </summary>

 ```
 Attacked By ghasts